eberban/eberban/books/refgram/src/logic/explicit_binding.md

 ## Left atom place selection

-When the speaker wants to interact with an argument that normal chaining doesn't select (due to transitivity, or to interacting with O or U arguments), it is possible to attach additional bindings using the __VI__ family of particles after a predicate, followed by another (chain of) predicate(s), which is closed by the __vei__ particle to return to the previously seen chaining behavior.
+When the speaker wants to interact with an argument that normal chaining doesn't select (due to transitivity, or because they want to interact with O or U arguments), it is possible to attach additional bindings using the __VI__ family of particles after a predicate, followed by another (chain of) predicate(s), which is closed by the __vei__ particle to return to the previously seen chaining behavior.

 > __vei__ is the only member of family __VEI__, and not a member of __VI__.